-- AR 7.
+AR 7.
 Examples of particular characteristics of consumers and/or end-users that may be considered by the undertaking when responding to paragraph 11 include young consumers and/or end-users who may be more susceptible to impacts on their physical and mental development, or who lack financial literacy and may be more susceptible to exploitative sales or marketing practices.
-They may also include women in a context where women are routinely discriminated against in their access to particular services or in the marketing of particular products. - AR 8.
-With regard to paragraph 12, the risks could arise because of the undertaking's dependency on consumers and/or end-users where low likelihood but high impact events may trigger financial effects, for example, where a global pandemic leads to severe impacts on certain consumers' livelihoods resulting in major changes in patterns of consumption.
+They may also include women in a context where women are routinely discriminated against in their access to particular services or in the marketing of particular products.

+AR 8A Another example for impacts on consumers and/or end users could be, where low likelihood but high impact events - for example a global pandemic - leads to severe impacts on certain consumers' livelihoods resulting in major changes in patters of consumption.

-AR 8 has been deleted and AR 6 redrafted.
+AR 6 and AR 8 have been redrafted.